H. H. Asquith: Social, religious and labour matters

+The Children Act 1908 consolidated multiple previous laws to improve child welfare.
+It established juvenile courts, remand homes, and prohibited placing children under 16 in adult prisons.
+The act also aimed to enhance parental responsibility and state involvement in child welfare.
+Asquith's government also passed the National Insurance Act 1911.
+Asquith described the insurance scheme to the King as "the largest and most beneficial increase in social reform yet achieved in any country."
+The National Insurance Act was "...the kingpin of the social policy of a Liberal government."

 Asquith's new government became embroiled in a controversy over the Eucharistic Congress of 1908, held in London.
-Following the Roman Catholic Relief Act 1829, the Roman Catholic Church had seen a resurgence in Britain, and a large procession displaying the Blessed Sacrament was planned to allow the laity to participate.
+Following the Roman Catholic Relief Act 1829, the Catholic Church had seen a resurgence in Britain, and a large procession displaying the Blessed Sacrament was planned to allow the laity to participate.
 Although such an event was forbidden by the 1829 act, planners counted on the British reputation for religious tolerance, and Francis Cardinal Bourne, the Archbishop of Westminster, had obtained permission from the Metropolitan Police.
 When the plans became widely known, King Edward objected, as did many other Protestants.
-Asquith received inconsistent advice from his Home Secretary, Herbert Gladstone, and successfully pressed the organisers to cancel the religious aspects of the procession, though it cost him the resignation of his only Catholic cabinet minister, Lord Ripon.
+Asquith received inconsistent advice from his Home Secretary, Herbert Gladstone, and successfully pressed the organisers to cancel the religious aspects of the procession, although it cost him the resignation of his only Catholic cabinet minister, Lord Ripon.

 Disestablishment of the Welsh Church was a Liberal priority, but despite support by most Welsh MPs, there was opposition in the Lords.
 Asquith was an authority on Welsh disestablishment from his time under Gladstone, but had little to do with the passage of the bill.
-It was twice rejected by the Lords, in 1912 and 1913, but having been forced through under the Parliament Act received royal assent in September 1914, with the provisions suspended until war's end.
+It was twice rejected by the Lords, in 1912 and 1913, but having been forced through under the Parliament Act 1911 received royal assent as the Welsh Church Act 1914 in September 1914, with the provisions suspended by the Suspensory Act 1914 until war's end.